wacncontent/CustomizeTool/output/articles/sql-database/sql-database-pricing-tier-recommendations.md

 <properties
-   pageTitle="Pricing tier recommendations for Azure SQL Database" description="When changing pricing tiers in the Azure Management Portal, pricing tier recommendations are provided that recommend the tier that is best suited for running an existing Azure SQL Database’s workload." services="sql-database" documentationCenter="" authors="stevestein"
+   pageTitle="Pricing tier recommendations for Azure SQL Database" description="When changing pricing tiers in the Azure Management Portal, pricing tier recommendations are provided that recommend the tier that is best suited for running an existing Azure SQL Databaseâs workload." services="sql-database" documentationCenter="" authors="stevestein"